Playing first-person shooter games competitively can be either incredibly rewarding or incredibly frustrating.

 First, you will want to evaluate your mouse – specifically the weight of your mouse.
-If you have a clumsy, heavy, mouse it might be the reason why your tracking aim is suffering.
-For optimal gaming you will want to have a slick, lightweight gaming mouse.
-Make sure to check out our list of the lightest gaming mice for that.
+If you have a clumsy, heavy mouse, it might be the reason why your tracking aim is suffering.

 (Image credit: Xtrfy.com)

-This is because with smaller screen, you are able to orientate better, easily capture the whole action happening on your screen and therefore, react and aim better.
-24-inch monitors are a great size monitor for competitive gaming.
-If you want to read more about what screen size should you pick for your next gaming monitor, make sure to read our full guide covering the topic in depth.
+This is because with a smaller screen, you are able to orientate better, easily capture the whole action happening on your screen and, therefore, react and aim better.

-On top of that, you will want to get a monitor with at least 144 Hz refresh rate.
+In addition to that, you absolutely need a high refresh rate monitor–You will want to get a monitor with at least a 144hz refresh rate, ideally a 240hz one.

 Wired or Wireless Mouse

-A high-quality bungee will reduce your cable drag and make your mouse feel wireless without the compromise in speed and performance.
-Both mice options are viable for gaming, it really just depends on your personal preference.
+A high-quality bungee will reduce your cable drag and make your mouse feel wireless without compromising speed and performance.
+Both mice options are viable for gaming; it really just depends on your personal preference.
 Try both and see which option works best for you.